TheRensselaerIDEA/HEALS2/risk_browser/README.md

 # Welcome to NHANES risk browser.

-The NHANES Risk Browser provides the ability to select a disease or riskful health condition, a large number of factors that might impact this condition; then it analyzes their association with the selected disease and present the results in tabular and graphical formats.
+The NHANES Risk Browser provides the ability to select a study population, a disease or riskful health condition, a large number of risk factors that might impact this condition, and a set of already known control factors; it then analyzes the risk factors' association with the selected disease and presents the results in tabular and graphical formats.

 The workflow is based on the Environment-Wide Association Study (Patel et al (2010) DOI:10.1371/journal.pone.0010746).
 The data source is the National Health and Nutrition Examination Survey ([NHANES](https://www.cdc.gov/nchs/nhanes/index.htm)).